PeqNP/GameKit/README.md

 $ gem install xcodeproj
 $ brew install xcproj
 ```
+It may be necessary to restart your terminal to ensure that xcproj is in your path!
+Failing to do this may prevent cocoapods from installing the dependencies, as it can not find the YourGameAppName-mobile target.

 Create a directory on your machine where all GameKit supported Git repositories will be saved.
 This _includes_ any project that uses GameKit.
 ```